-A Key risk going forward is that the demand trends for primary places in Lewisham continues to be low and competition from other secondary schools in the area.
-The Academy will need to review Primary PAN and be prepared to staff accordingly if pupil numbers dramatically fall.
-The academy continues to utilise proven marketing strategies to assist with attracting pupils and develop shadow staffing structures to plan for varying pupil numbers.
+A key risk going forward is that the demand for primary places in Lewisham has reduced even further post-Covid and post-Brexit and there is strong competition from other secondary schools in the area.
+The Academy consulted on Primary PAN and for admissions in Sep 2023 onwards the PAN will be one class of 30 pupils in reception.
+The academy continues to utilise proven marketing strategies to assist with attracting pupils and this has resulted in the academy being full in Y7-9.
 Staff recruitment and retention has also been identified as a risk.
 The Academy has partnered with Hays in order to develop comprehensive recruitment strategies.
 Staff wellbeing committee continues to be developed in order to boost staff retention.

-During the year ended 31 August 2020, total expenditure of £9,153k (2020: £8,444k) was met by recurrent grant funding from the ESFA together with other incoming resources.
-The excess of expenditure over income for the year (excluding restricted fixed asset funds and transfers to restricted fixed asset funds) was £504k (2020: £480k).
+During the year ended 31 August 2022, total expenditure of £9,348k (2021: £9,153k) was met by recurrent grant funding from the ESFA together with other incoming resources.
+The excess of expenditure over income for the year (excluding restricted fixed asset funds and transfers to restricted fixed asset funds) was £345k (2021: £504k).

-At 31 August 2021 the net book value of fixed assets was £23,779k (2020: £24,468k).
-Movements in tangible fixed assets are shown in note 14 to the financial statements.
+At 31 August 2022 the net book value of fixed assets was £23,243k (2021: £23,779k).
+Movements in tangible fixed assets are shown in note 12 to the financial statements.
 The assets were used exclusively for providing education and the associated support services to the pupils of the Academy.

-The London Borough of Lewisham Pension Fund, in which the Academy participates, showed a deficit of £2,477k (2020: £1,575k) at 31 August 2021.
+The London Borough of Lewisham Pension Fund, in which the Academy participates, showed a deficit of £nil (2021: £2,477k) at 31 August 2022.